ajwheeler/Korg.jl/docs/src/tutorials.md

 # [Tutorial notebooks](@id tutorials)
 Here are a few tutorials in the form of Jupyter Notebooks to help you get started using Korg.
-Each of these is a link to a folder in GitHub containing the notebook (the `.ipynb` file) and any supporting data.
+Each of these is a link to a folder in GitHub containing the notebooks (the `.ipynb` files) in both Julia and Python and any supporting data.
 You can download everything if you want to run the notebook yourself, or just view the notebook on GitHub.
 - [The Basics](https://github.com/ajwheeler/Korg.jl/tree/main/misc/Tutorial%20notebooks/basics) demonstrates how to read linelists, read or interpolate model atmospheres, and synthesize spectra.
 It also goes into some of the other data returned when you synthesize a spectrum.
 - [Fitting](https://github.com/ajwheeler/Korg.jl/tree/main/misc/Tutorial%20notebooks/fitting) demonstrates the use of [`Korg.Fit.fit_spectrum`](@ref) to fit observational data.
 - [EW fitting](https://github.com/ajwheeler/Korg.jl/tree/main/misc/Tutorial%20notebooks/EW%20fitting) demonstrates the use of [`Korg.Fit.ews_to_abundances`](@ref) to calculate abundances from equivalent widths.